 1 Therefore we must progress beyond the elementary instructions about Christ and move on to maturity, not laying this foundation again: repentance from dead works and faith in God, 2 teaching about baptisms, laying on of hands, resurrection of the dead, and eternal judgment.
 3 And this is what we intend to do, if [ean] God permits.
 4 For it is impossible in the case of those who have once been enlightened, tasted the heavenly gift, become partakers of the Holy Spirit, 5 tasted the good word of God and the miracles of the coming age, 6 and then have committed apostasy, to renew them again to repentance, since they are crucifying the Son of God for themselves all over again and holding him up to contempt.
 (Hebrews 6:1-6 NET)

 For example, if you have a young child that gets upset and states that they do not want to be a part of the family, do you grant their request?
 Well, neither does our Heavenly Father.
 (John 10:28,29.
 Romans 8:31-39) To our shame, the body of Christ is largely composed of spiritually young children (1 Corinthians 3:1,2.
 Hebrews 5:11-14).
-That is, while some may manifest the gifts of the Holy Spirit very few manifest the character of Christ.
+While some may manifest the gifts of the Holy Spirit, very few manifest the character of Christ.
 Say, Amen or Oh me.
 (Hebrews 10:7)